linebender/linebender.github.io/content/wiki/curves/squircle/index.md

 ## The Apple squircle shape

 Squircles received renewed attention when Apple changed the icon shape from rounded rectangle to their own squircle in iOS 7 in 2013.
-There were several blog posts to analyze and recreate the shape, including [Desperately Seeking Squircles](https://www.figma.com/blog/desperately-seeking-squircles/) from Figma.
+There were several blog posts to analyze and recreate the shape.
 An early analysis suggested that it was a superellipse of exponent 5, but when people extracted the Béziers and looked more closely, that was found to be inaccurate.
 Rather, it’s a flat-sided squircle.